designstem/projects/waste/index.md

 -

-**Watch the video and and answer the following questions.**
+**Watch the video and consider the following questions.**

-1. What is the difference between human and nature concerning waste?
+1. What is the difference between human and nature regarding waste?

-2. What is meant by linear economy?
+2. What is meant the term <var>linear economy</var>?

-3. Which solutions for our waste problem does this animation show us?
+3. What solutions to our waste problem does this animation come up with?

 -